HITECHCRIME/HC_SG235_Numb/README.md

-thrilled you might be thinking that i'm seeking redemption applause for doing the wrong it's all a hell of a trick of a question when you're applying the doubts
+thrilled you might be thinking that i'm seeking redemption applause for doing the wrong it sure is a hell of a trick of a question when you're applying the doubts

 tied to a tree on a shore of endless rocks